TalariaSoftware/ncmanager-help/board/bac-forms.md

 The BAC documents
 an official action taken
-by the neighborhood council
+by the neighborhood council.
-so it must specify when
+Part of that is
+specifying when
 the neighborhood council
 took the action.